 HIS431 United States Government & Civics: Advanced

 This course will cover the structure and operation of the modern United States government.
 It will be rooted in the United States Constitution and the three branches of government described therein but will extend far beyond that.
-Topics may include an investigation of when the president is permitted to act without the direct consent of Congress, how courts should interpret the Constitution, the power of the two-party system, how committees work within Congress, whether lobbying is problematic or beneficial for our system, campaign strategies, federal civil rights including those included in the Bill of Rights and the Fourteenth Amendment, the strengths and limitations of democracy, and how citizens can effect change.
+Topics may include an investigation of when the president is permitted to act without the direct consent of Congress, how courts should interpret the Constitution, the efficacy of the two-party system, how committees work within Congress, whether lobbying is problematic or beneficial for our system, campaign strategies, federal civil rights including those included in the Bill of Rights and the Fourteenth Amendment, the strengths and limitations of democracy, and how citizens can effect change.

 HIS451 War and Peace: The Modern Middle East: Advanced

 This course will examine the conflicts and politics of the Middle East in the 20th- and 21st-centuries.
 Our studies will include the history and geography of the region, focusing on the breakup of the Ottoman Empire, the mandate system, and the lead-up to the UN partition of Israel and Palestine.
 Students will grapple with multiple perspectives in that complex conflict, as well as others, and examine peace negotiations.
 The ongoing conflict in Syria will also be studied, as well as other case studies based on student interest and current events.
 The course will prioritize analyzing the causes and effects of current challenges, understanding the perspectives of diverse stakeholders, and considering possible local and international solutions.
 US involvement in Middle East conflicts in recent decades, with an eye towards the US government’s strategy, may also be discussed.